ewclide/gmap/README.md

 - api - link to your api (not require)
 - height - height of element where we want add map
+- autoClose - allows to close all infowindows when click to the some marker
 - labels - array of the labels
 - polygons - array of the polygons